 Colouring shampoos can offer a gentler alternative.
 The Plantur39 Colour range refreshes the hair colour of brown or blond hair every time it is washed.
 So you can bring a bit of colour and shine back to dull and faded hair and even conceal those grey roots – without dyeing your hair at all and of course with the proven phyto-caffeine complex!

 It might also be a good idea to think about sufficient sun protection for your scalp in the next summer season.
 Especially when you are on holiday or spending a lot of time outdoors, in the garden perhaps, wearing a head covering not only protects the scalp from direct sunlight but also screens your gorgeous locks from UV radiation to a certain extent.
 This means you will also prevent your hair from bleaching.

 Length of time: How long does hair loss in autumn last?

 How long the phase lasts in which you find more hairs in the basin or on your hairbrush differs from person to person.
 Normally, this situation just lasts a few weeks or up to a couple of months.
 Strictly speaking, hair loss in the autumn is not true hair loss (alopecia) since the hair on the head grows back after it has been shed.
 You could therefore call it moulting.
-In this case, experts talk about telogen effluvium: the premature end of a growth phase.

 If your hair loss continues – meaning if more than 60 to 100 hairs are still falling out every day in the winter, or over a longer period of time – it would be advisable to see a doctor, because more serious causes might come into question.
 These include stress, nutrient deficiency and hormonal changes, which can be the cause of hair loss during the menopause, for instance.